Delta Airlines’ Ban On Pit Bull Breed Service Dogs Conflicts With ADA Policies

 According to Delta’s official website, the airline has decided to uphold the ban on Pit Bull breeds due to safety concerns in which a number of employees and some passengers were bitten by dogs.
 As per the article, reports of incidents with service or support animals have increased by 84 percent.

 Delta’s article fails to connect the increased incidents with actual service dogs of any breed, including pit bulls.
 The airline cites one instance in which a passenger was bitten by a 70-pound dog during a flight as proof of an incident.
-As a Washington Post reveals, however, the 70-pound dog was a Labrador mix and was not a service animal but a emotional support animal.
+As a Washington Post reveals, however, the 70-pound dog was a Labrador mix and was not a service animal but an emotional support animal.
 The ADA does not consider emotional support animals as service animals.

 Delta’s new policy opposes the ADA’s own policies on service animal breeds.
 According to the American Disabilities Act, any type of dog breed can be a service animal.
 Based on the official FAQ page dedicated to service animals and the ADA, persons with disabilities cannot be refused access to a facility on the basis of their service animal’s breed.
 In fact, even municipality ordinances cannot ban service dogs of specific breeds.